“How do you handle the issue of other people coercing your child?”

 This is a kind of knowledge, and it is incredibly useful not just in dealing with other flawed human beings.
 It makes a positive difference in all sorts of suboptimal circumstances in which our default reaction might be to panic or otherwise feel too distressed to think clearly.

 How do we expand our capacity to be fine even when other people are saying or doing untoward things?
 How do we view such unfortunate incidents in a wide enough context not to be distressed by them?
 It can involve thinking about how not to take the bad behaviour or untoward words seriously.
 Or not to take it to heart.
 (See above.
 It is not about us, it is the coercer’s own stuff.)
 It can involve generous-hearted compassion for the coercer (they know not what they do) without being under any illusion that the coercer’s behaviour is OK.
 It can involve playing Pollyanna’s ‘glad game’.
 For me, humour helps (sometimes gallows humour!).
 It can involve playing with all sorts of fun and fascinating thought experiments.
-It can involve thinking about it in the light of some of the questions and ideas we think about in various forms of psychotherapy, such as solution-focused brief therapy, cognitive-behavioural therapy, IFS (Internal Family Systems therapy), individual/Adlerian therapy, etc. And so on.
+It can involve thinking about it in the light of some of the questions and ideas we think about in various forms of psychotherapy, such as solution-focused brief therapy, cognitive-behavioural therapy, IFS (Internal Family Systems therapy), ACT, individual/Adlerian therapy, etc. And so on.

 No doubt you have even better ideas, that will be brilliant for you and your children as the unique individuals you are.
 (Do share!)